-- 1) There will be no Offsides Calls in Tots, Mites and Peewees. - 2) There will be no Penalty Kicks in Tots and Mites. - 3) There will be no pass back rule to the keeper in Mites. - 4) If a throw-in is done incorrectly:
+- 2) There will be no Penalty Kicks in Tots, Mites, Peewees. - 3) There will be no pass back rule to the keeper in Mites. - 4) If a throw-in is done incorrectly:

 In the Tots/Mites division the coach will instruct the player on the throw in until it is done correctly.